iharshraj1123/share-file/README.md

 # How to Use

-- Share.php = index.php, its the front end for the app.
+- Share.php is the front end for the app.

 - Requirements: PHP, MySQL, setup php.ini and httpd.conf so server can access C:/ and D:/ drives using "/c:/" and "/d:/".
 (More about this is below)